 The cable industry is capital intensive, and a large portion of our resources are spent on capital activities associated with extending, rebuilding, and upgrading our cable network.
-As of September 30, 2005 and December 31, 2004 and 2003, the net carrying amount of our property, plant and equipment
+As of March 31, 2006 and December 31, 2005 and 2004, the net carrying amount of our property, plant and equipment (consisting primarily of cable network assets) was approximately \$5.4 billion (representing 34% of total assets), \$5.8 billion (representing 36% of total assets) and \$6.1 billion (representing 36% of total assets), respectively.
+Total capital expenditures for the three months ended March 31, 2006 and the years ended

-(consisting primarily of cable network assets) was approximately \$5.9 billion (representing 36% of total assets), \$6.1 billion (representing 36% of total assets) and \$6.8 billion (representing 32% of total assets), respectively.
-Total capital expenditures for the nine months ended September 30, 2005 and the years ended December 31, 2004, 2003 and 2002 were approximately \$815 million, \$893 million, \$804 million and \$2.1 billion, respectively.
+December 31, 2005, 2004 and 2003 were approximately \$241 million, \$1.1 billion, \$893 million and \$804 million, respectively.

-Costs associated with network construction, initial customer installations, installation refurbishments and the addition of network equipment necessary to provide advanced services are capitalized.
-Costs capitalized as part of initial customer installations include materials, direct labor, and certain indirect costs.
+Costs associated with network construction, initial customer installations (including initial installations of new or advanced services), installation refurbishments and the addition of network equipment necessary to provide new or advanced services are capitalized.
+While our capitalization is based on specific activities, once capitalized we track these costs by fixed asset category at the cable system level and not on a specific asset basis.
+Costs capitalized as part of initial customer installations include materials, direct labor, and certain indirect costs ("overhead").
 These indirect costs are associated with the activities of personnel who assist in connecting and activating the new service and consist of compensation and overhead costs associated with these support functions.
 The costs of disconnecting service at a customer's dwelling or reconnecting service to a previously installed dwelling are charged to operating expense in the period incurred.
 Costs for repairs and maintenance are charged to operating expense as incurred, while equipment replacement and betterments, including replacement of cable drops from the pole to the dwelling, are capitalized.

 We make judgments regarding the installation and construction activities to be capitalized.
-We capitalize direct labor and certain indirect costs ("overhead") using standards developed from actual costs and applicable operational data.
+We capitalize direct labor and overhead using standards developed from actual costs and applicable operational data.
 We calculate standards for items such as the labor rates, overhead rates and the actual amount of time required to perform a capitalizable activity.
 For example, the standard amounts of time required to perform capitalizable activities are based on studies of the time required to perform such activities.
 Overhead rates are established based on an analysis of the nature of costs incurred in support of capitalizable activities and a determination of the portion of costs that is directly attributable to capitalizable activities.
 The impact of changes that resulted from these studies were not significant in the periods presented.